kissemissen/BankdIdPython/README.md

 The auth and sign functions require a Swedish Social Security Number (SSN, personnummer) to be entered.
 The sign option also takes an amount to be signed. <br />
 To create an SSN, please follow the instructions given at the BankId developer homepage: https://www.bankid.com/utvecklare/rp-info. <br />

+<b>License information</b><br />
+This distribution is released with the conditions of GNU General Public License (GPL) code, so it may be used in proprietary projects.

+All trademarks referenced herein are property of their respective holders.

+<h3>Happy coding!</h3>